jagennath-hari/RGBD-3DGS-SLAM/README.md

 # RGBD-3DGS-SLAM
-RGBD-3DGS-SLAM is a monocular SLAM system leveraging 3D Gaussian Splatting (3DGS) for accurate point cloud and visual odometry estimation.
-By integrating neural networks, it estimates depth and camera intrinsics from RGB images alone, with optional support for additional camera information and depth maps.
-The system outputs high-quality Point Cloud and Visual Odometry, making it versatile for various robotic and computer vision applications.
+RGBD-3DGS-SLAM is a sophisticated SLAM system that employs 3D Gaussian Splatting (3DGS) for precise point cloud and visual odometry estimations.
+It leverages advanced neural networks to infer depth and camera intrinsics from RGB images, and can also utilize additional camera information and depth maps if available.
+The system outputs high-quality point clouds and visual odometry data, making RGBD-3DGS-SLAM a versatile tool for a wide range of applications in robotics and computer vision.

 <div align="center">
     <img src="assets/monGS_UniDepthV2.gif" alt="Real-Time MonoGS UniDepthV2 ROS 2" width="800"/>